ponasromas/namesilo/README.md

 - \Privacy
 - \Transfer

-Please read documentation on each operation you will perform.
+Please read Namesilo documentation on each operation you will perform.
 Each trait contains short comments about parameters.

 ### Examples